diskoverdata/diskover-docs/source_files/user_media_edition_media_info_attributes.md

 ___
 ### Searchable Media Info Fields and Examples

-Here is a list of all the indexable media info attributes.
-Below this table you'll find examples/comments for each media info field, which you can copy using the icon at the right of each example > paste in the Diskover user interface search bar > edit as per your environment.
+Below is a list of all the indexable media info attributes.
+Following this table you'll find examples/comments for each media info field, which you can copy using the icon at the right of each example > paste in the Diskover user interface search bar > edit as per your needs.

 | Attribute | Media Info Syntax |
 | --- | --- |